wordofwarning/wordofwarning.org/current/2020-springsummer/holdingdickie/index.md

 Will is white, British, straight, and privately educated.
 He grew up in a wealthy suburb inside the M25 and now lives in a Victorian house in Liverpool.
 Divorced parents; addictions to food, exercise, and attention.<br>Is there a way of coming to terms with this identity, this past, and his privilege?<br>Any hope?
 Any space for a voice and moving body beyond a maelstrom of inequality?

 #### Biography
-Liverpool-based artist Will Dickie is a self-produced independent performance maker, working across dance/theatre/live art.
-Using body, autobiography + place, he creates soulful performances for site + stage.
+Liverpool-based artist Will Dickie is a self-produced independent performance maker, working across dance, theatre + live art.
+Using body, autobiography, and place, he creates soulful performances for site and stage.

 Will's solo works have extensively toured the UK + Ireland (including [*The Rave Space*](/archive/2019-springsummer/dickie)), and in 2020 made his international debut in Perth, Australia.
 Collaborating globally as an actor, dancer, DJ + director across art forms, he also facilitates young + professional artists, and works extensively with artists who are learning disabled.